 8. Incubators and accelerators

-These are programs designed to scale and grow ambitious start-ups.
+These are programmes designed to scale and grow ambitious start-ups.
 They provide mentoring and a small seed investment in return for equity in the start-up.

-In addition to funding, these programs offer structured training and valuable expertise to help develop your business.
+In addition to funding, these programmes offer structured training and valuable expertise to help develop your business.

 The application and selection process can be gruelling.